dyhes/zulip/docs/outreach/mentoring.md

 # Mentoring

-Mentoring an outreach program participant is a great way to help bring up the next generation of open-source contributors and support the Zulip community.
+Mentoring an outreach program participant is a great way to help bring up the next generation of open-source contributors and support the Aloha community.
 The experience of watching your mentee's skills develop can be truly rewarding, and we encourage you to give it a try.